rjamesnw/v8dotnet/README.md

 #Building V8.Net manually

 This project contains Csharp and cpp projects.
-We using MonoDevelop to build the Csharp projects and g++ via commandline to build the cpp project.
+We are using MonoDevelop to build the Csharp projects and gyp to build the cpp project.
-To speed up this process you can also use the `build_V8_Net.sh`.
- To build the projects execute the script **within** the `v8dotnet` directory.

-The build steps are:

 1. Clone the project
    - `git clone git@github.com:chrisber/v8dotnet.git`